jonycheung/deadsimple-less-watch-compiler/README.md

 ## Usage
 ### With no main file
-You need to pass in the minimum 2 parameters.
+You need to pass in the minimum 2 parameters - <source_dir> and <destination_dir> .
 First parameter is the source folder to watch for changes and second is the output folder in which the css files will be compiled

 Usage:
 ```
-less-watch-compiler FOLDER_TO_WATCH FOLDER_TO_OUTPUT
+less-watch-compiler [options] <source_dir> <destination_dir> [main_file_name]
 ```

+  Options:

+    -h, --help                       output usage information
+    -V, --version                    output the version number
+    --source-map                     Generate source map for css files --main-file <file>               Specify <file> as the file to always re-compile e.g. '--main-file style.less' --plugins <plugin-a>,<plugin-b>  List of plugins separated by commas

 ### With main file
 If you pass in the 3rd optional parameter, Any file change will trigger only to compile the main file specified in the 3rd parameter.
 Assuming the 3rd is "main.less"